web-ascender/ruby-style-guide/README.md

 ### VS Code

+For VS Code, it is strongly recommended to use the [ruby extension](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby).

 #### Linter

-For VS Code, it is strongly recommended to use the [ruby extension](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby).
-At a miniumum, I recommend adding the following to your global settings:
+At a miniumum, I recommend adding the following to your global settings to enable the rubocop linter:

 ```
 "ruby.lint": {